Artist

 promotional pressing.

-The album has been reissued in 2007 by the AMS label with a new cover, both on CD and LP.
+After more than 30 years from its recording, the album was reissued in 2007 by the AMS label with a new cover, both on CD and LP.

 Invasori is very rare and expensive in its original promotional vinyl

-issue, probably only issued in a hundred copies and never had a cover.
+issue, probably only issued in a hundred copies with white label and no cover.

 It has been reissued for the first time on CD in 2007 by the AMS label with a